Frequently Asked Questions

 Chiropractors are well-trained professionals who provide patients with safe, effective care for a variety of common conditions.
 Their extensive education prepares them to identify patients who have special risk factors and to ensure those patients receive the most appropriate care, even if that requires referral to a medical specialist.

 Yes.
-ChiroPros is one of the only chiropractic offices in the area that continues to participate with many insurance plans such as BCBS, Priority Health, United Healthcare, Aetna, Medicare, ASR, Cigna and more.
+ChiroPros is one of the only chiropractic offices in the area that continues to participate with some insurance plans.

 Doctors of chiropractic are educated as primary-contact healthcare providers, with an emphasis on diagnosis and treatment of conditions related to the musculoskeletal system (the muscles, ligaments and joints of the spine and extremities) and the nerves that supply them.
 Educational requirements for doctors of chiropractic are among the most stringent of any of the healthcare professions.
 The typical applicant for chiropractic college has already acquired nearly four years of pre-medical undergraduate college education, including courses in biology, inorganic and organic chemistry, physics, psychology and related lab work.